rust-stuco/lectures/week6/slides.md

 # Example: `cargo`

-Cargo is simply a Rust package that ships with installations of Rust!
+Cargo is itself a Rust package that ships with installations of Rust!

 * Contains the binary crate that compiles to the executable `cargo`
 * Contains a library crate that the `cargo` binary depends on